 While the accepted colours for Burmese have increased in the past few years, the vast majority of Burmese are still the traditional deep brown (sable).

-Younger Burmese are active, curious cats, and adapt easily to changes.
-However as they get older, some Burmese can become a bit too placid, preferring to watch rather to get involved in activities.
+Younger Burmese are active, curious cats and adapt easily to changes.
+However, as they get older some Burmese can become a bit too placid, preferring to watch rather than get involved in activities.